kelong/JuniorRoute/documentation/1.0/routes.markdown

 Resolved Relative URL
 -
-A route's resolved relative URL is the URL that is returned when using a [URL resolver]({{ page.documentationroot }}url_resolvers.html) to resolve a route's absolute URL.
+A route's resolved relative URL is the URL that is returned when using a [URL resolver]({{ page.documentationroot }}url_resolvers.html) to resolve a route's relative URL to an absolute one.
 All routes must have a resolved relative URL.

 The term *relative* means relative to the application's root URL.
 For example, if an IIS application using JuniorRoute lives at http://localhost/MyApplication, a relative URL is relative to that path.
 A route with a resolved relative URL of *about* resolves to an absolute URL of */MyApplication/about*.
 Resolved relative URLs make it easy to host an application with any root URL without having to change the routes themselves.